CoopAtCanvas/canvas-style-guide/README.md

 <a name="overrides"></a>
 ## 5. Overrides

-* Avoid using '!important' unless absolutely necessary.
+* Avoid using `!important` unless absolutely necessary.
 * Try not to override pre-existing styles, but rather provide a unique selector or rethink your structure and it's modularity.
-* Try to avoid chaining selectors '.myselector.another.and-another' but rather create a new specific class.
+* Try to avoid chaining selectors `.myselector.another.and-another` but rather create a new specific class.